karayabin/universe-snapshot/universe/Ling/Light_PrettyError/doc/api/Ling/Light_PrettyError/Service/LightPrettyErrorService/onLightExceptionCaught.md

-LightPrettyErrorService::onLightExceptionCaught — This method is a callable to execute when the [Light.on_exception_caught event](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/events.md) is triggered.
+LightPrettyErrorService::onLightExceptionCaught — This method is a callable to execute when the [Ling.Light.on_exception_caught event](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/events.md) is triggered.